 ‘By wearing a Richard Mille watch, I know that whatever I do to it, it’ll be ok.
 It’s taken part in every one of my races, and is on my wrist every time I’m training, but so far, it hasn’t even been slightly compromised.’

-Aurora is making a name for herself in different fields.
-It’s a name we might do well to note, judging by her ambitions for the future.
+Aurora continues to make a name for herself in different fields.
+It’s a name which continues to imprint itself on her many ambitions for the future

 Aurora Straus's Watch